ksarin10/Prostate-Cancer-Detection-Model/README.md

 coordinates for all of the masks.
 Then I created an empty mask that is the same size as the real mask from my dataset and I inserted all  of the masks in to their correct coordinates to get the final cancer mask.

+Gleason.py is a file that is able to classify a biopsy image based on it's gleason score, the medical standard of how severe the prostate cancer is, using the EfficientNetB0 model architecture.
+Currently, I'm working on coupling this model with the U-Net segmentation model in order to produce a colored biopsy mask that not only segments the cancer within the biopsy image but color codes it based on it's severity on the gleason scale.